learn-by-subtitle/extension-apps/README.md

 - More websites will be supported soon.

 Updates on v1.1:
-- Added analytic.
+- Added analytics.
-- Added Guid description on extension popup.
+- Added Guide description on extension popup.

 ---